Eschatologue/CM_wiki/docs/spells/3rd-level.md

 You can bring along objects as long as their weight doesn't exceed what you can carry.
 You can also teleport one willing creature of your size or smaller who is carrying gear up to its carrying capacity.
 The creature must be within 5 feet of you when you cast this spell, and there must be an unoccupied space within 5 feet of your destination space for the creature to appear in; otherwise, the creature is left behind.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d10 for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the damage increases by 1d10 for each slot level above 3rd.

 ### Tidal Wave
 *3rd-level conjuration*